jakoch/awesome-composer/README.md

 - [Composer PreferLowest Checker](https://github.com/dereuromark/composer-prefer-lowest) - Strictly compare the specified minimum versions of your composer.json with the ones actually used by the prefer-lowest composer update command option.
 - [Bramus/Composer-Autocomplete](https://github.com/bramus/composer-autocomplete) - A Bash/Shell autocompletion script for Composer.
 - [Composer/Xdebug-Handler](https://github.com/composer/xdebug-handler) - Helps you to restart a CLI process without loading the xdebug extension.
+- [Composer Semver Range Checker](https://gitlab.com/MattyRad/composer.guru) - A tool to help check the satisfiable ranges of a composer constraint.

 ## Scripts